JesseSlim/pylabframe/README.rst

 That's all the code you need.

 How does pyLabFrame know to connect to our instruments?
-The only thing still left is to specify the connection info of our instruments in the file ``experiment.toml``:
+We specify the connection info of our instruments in the file ``experiment.toml``:

 .. code:: toml